 As an Earthling, it's easy to believe that we're standing still.
-After all, we don't feel any movement in our surroundings.
-Yet when you look at the sky, you can see evidence that we are moving.
-What exactly is the speed of Earth around the sun?
+After all, we don't feel like we're hurtling through space.
+Yet we are.

-Some of the earliest astronomers proposed that we live in a geocentric universe, which means that Earth is at the center of everything.
-They said the sun rotated around us, which caused sunrises and sunsets — same for the movements of the moon and the planets.
-But there were certain things that didn't work with this vision.
-Sometimes, a planet would back up in the sky before resuming its forward motion.
+Some of the earliest astronomers in recorded history proposed that we live in a geocentric universe in which Earth lies at the center of everything.
+According to them, the sun rotated around us, which caused sunrises and sunsets — same for the movements of the moon and the planets.
+But even then, there were certain things that didn't exactly line up with these theories.
+For example, sometimes, a planet would back up in the sky before resuming its forward motion.

-We know now that this motion — which is called retrograde motion — happens when Earth is "catching up" with another planet in its orbit.
+We know now that this back-and-forth — which is called retrograde motion — happens when Earth is "catching up" with another planet in its orbit.
 For example, Mars orbits farther from the sun than Earth.
-At one point in the respective orbits of Earth and Mars, we catch up to the Red Planet and pass it by.
-As we pass by it, the planet moves backward in the sky.
-Then it moves forward again after we have passed.
+So, at one point in the planets' respective orbits, Earth catches up to the Red Planet and passes it by.
+As we pass Mars by, it moves backward in the sky then forward again after we have passed.

 Related: How Big is Earth?

-Another piece of evidence for the sun-centered solar system comes from looking at parallax, or apparent change in the position of the stars with respect to each other.
+Another reason that humans started to realize that we might not be the center of the universe came from looking at parallax, or apparent change in the position of the stars with respect to each other.
 For a simple example of parallax, hold up your index finger in front of your face at arm's length.
 Look at it with your left eye only, closing your right eye.
 Then close your right eye, and look at the finger with your left.
 The finger's apparent position changes.
 That's because your left and right eyes are looking at the finger with slightly different angles.